 Dine-in: Enter KOKO!
 Share bar, whose basement dwellings means that it’s oftentimes a “blink-and-you’ll-miss-it” scenario.
 Once inside the snug space, you’re greeted by plenty of warm wood tones and local Korean artwork.
 Signature shareables include kimchi-seafood pancakes, torched salmon rolls, lobster bibimbap, sizzling kalbi short ribs, and bossam (Korean barbecue bulgogi wraps).

-Outdoor dining: A seasonal streetside patio is open.
+Outdoor dining: A streetside patio is open when the weather is pleasant.

 Takeout: A robust menu of take-out items and beverages is available.